GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Framework Architecture

 \item \textbf{Multimodal Message Understanding.} Existing group-chat research mainly focuses on text-only conversations.
 However, real-world social platforms involve complex multimodal interactions, including images, videos, voice messages, and stickers.

-\item \textbf{Internet Slang and Informal Language Variability.} The widespread use of internet slang, abbreviations, and community shorthand introduces substantial lexical ambiguity.

 \item \textbf{Lack of Public Group-Chat Data.} Due to privacy concerns and data governance restrictions, large-scale multi-user group chat logs are seldom released for public research use.
-The scarcity of high-quality annotated datasets impedes training and benchmarking, thereby hindering systematic progress in this domain.
+Meanwhile, real-world group chats involve pervasive internet slang, abbreviations, and multimodal content, leading to high linguistic variability.
+Such complexity is difficult for LLM-generated synthetic data to faithfully replicate, resulting in a gap between synthetic and real distributions.
+Consequently, the lack of high-quality annotated real data hinders effective training and reliable benchmarking, thereby hindering systematic progress in this domain.